Payment

 I don't think there's much more to be gained from this thread.

 Enjoy this discussion?
 Check out these related topics: 30 DAYS PAYMENT?
-Really, Fuel cards as payment for tolls in Europe, Late Payment Fee, New payment terms from one of my customers, Non Payment of Job, Payment terms, Anyone heard of or are using Zapper mobile payment option, Payment, payment for jobs, POD's and Payment.
+Really, Late Payment Fee, Payment terms, Late Payment Advise Please, Non Payment of Job, POD's and Payment, New payment terms from one of my customers, Payment, Payment terms, Fuel cards as payment for tolls in Europe.

 Reply To Topic